 Salv Mulé, Salon Director at Academy Salons, talks us through his step-by-step for the perfect French crop:

-- Firstly, clipper fade from 1.5 down to zero.
+- Clipper fade the sides from 1.5 down to zero.

-- Then layer the top and remove the corners, while keeping up the weight.
+- Layer the top, removing the corners, while keeping up the weight.

-- Make sure to dry the front section of the hair and create a sharp, blunt fringe.
+- Blow-dry the front section of the hair and create a sharp, blunt fringe.

 Want to find out more about short haircuts to know right now?
 Click here.